Skip to content

 Decorator parameters

-nameyesThe string the model calls.
-Must be snake_case.
+namerequiredThe string the model calls.
+Provider-safe snake_case.

-risk_levelyes"low", "medium", or "high".
-Used by the permission system.
+risk_level"low""low", "medium", or "high".
+Read by the permission system.

 ToolResult